tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed on the current state, return an Ok result, i.e. a valid state (and no error).
+Any command must ensure that it will return Result.OK (and therefore, one or more events) only if the events to be returned, when processed on the current state, return an Ok result, i.e. a valid state (and no error).

 The _evolve_ tolerates inconsistent events.
 Thus the _evolve_ will just skip events that, when processed, return an error.
+This feature is associated with a specific permissive optimistic lock type that we will see later.

 ## Undoer